ros-navigation/navigation2/sphinx_doc/howtos/tutorials/docs/navigation2_on_real_turtlebot3.rst

 ============

 You must install Navigation2, Turtelbot3.
-If you don't have them installed, please follow the steps in the previous tutorial. :ref:`navigation2-with-turtlebot3-in-gazebo`
+If you don't have them installed, please follow :ref:`navigation2-with-turtlebot3-in-gazebo`.

 Tutorial Steps
 ==============